nielsenjared/nielsenjared.github.io/content/blog/data-structure-graph-topological-sort/index.md

 ---
-title: "Data Structures in JavaScript: Topological Sort Depth-First Search Graph Traversal "
+title: "Data Structures in JavaScript: Topological Sort with Depth-First Search Graph Traversal"
-date: '2021-02-05'
+date: '2021-02-12'
 description: Learning data structures will help you understand how software works and improve your problem-solving skills.
-In this tutorial, you will learn depth-first search graph traversal in JavaScript.
+In this tutorial, you will learn topological sort using depth-first search graph traversal in JavaScript.
-keyword: ['javascript', 'graph', 'depth-first search', 'data structure', 'dfs']
+keyword: ['javascript', 'graph', 'topological sort', 'depth-first search', 'data structure', 'dfs']
 ---

 ![](./jarednielsen-data-structure-graph-bfs.png)

 At some point in your career (today?!) you will want to learn data structures.
 It's not _just_ to ace the technical interview and land your dream job.
 Learning data structures will help you understand how software works and improve your problem-solving skills.
 In this tutorial, you will learn topological sort using a depth-first search graph traversal in JavaScript.

 If you're just joining us, you may want to start with [Learn JavaScript Graph Data Structure](https://jarednielsen.com/data-structure-graph-javascript/).

 ## Retrieval Practice

 Retrieval practice is the surest way to solidify any new learning.
 Attempt to answer the following questions before proceeding:

-TODO
 * What is a Graph?

 * What problem(s) does a Graph solve?